General info Last updated: 2026-03-21

 How to connect a virtual audio source (Zoom, etc.) on macOS

 You can use the VB-Cable virtual sound card.
-You can download it here.
-Once installed, VB-Cable will appear in the list of your sound devices.
-You can see your sound devices in macOS System Preferences | Sounds.
+Download it here.
+Once installed, VB-Cable will appear in your list of sound devices.

 macOS virtual audio connection diagram